 COVID-19 spurred a digital transformation and, with it, an increase in cyber attacks.
 Whether malicious, structural, or accidental, security breaches cause substantial losses for businesses of all types and sizes.

-That’s why cyber insurance is now a $4.1 billion market and one of the insurance industry’s top growth areas.
+That’s why cyber insurance is now a more than $5 billion market and one of the insurance industry’s top growth areas.
 To minimize the risk of exposure, organizations must establish a solid cybersecurity foundation and remain diligent in finding and reinforcing digital vulnerabilities.

 To schedule an interview with a Verisk expert, contact: